afraser3/afraser3.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 This is a work in progress.
-The Talks page hasn't been filled in yet, but you can click the Publications link above to find a copy of [my thesis](http://afraser3.github.io/files/Fraser_thesis.pdf) and refereed publications.
-[Click here](http://afraser3.github.io/files/Fraser_CV.pdf) for my CV (as of April 2022).
+The Talks page hasn't been filled in yet, but here you can find a copy of [my thesis](http://afraser3.github.io/files/Fraser_thesis.pdf), or [click here](http://afraser3.github.io/files/Fraser_CV.pdf) for my CV (refereed publications listed at the end) as of February 2023.

 During the COVID-19 lockdown, some of the virtual talks I gave were recorded and are publicly accessible:
-[Click here](https://online.kitp.ucsb.edu/online/transtar-c21/fraser/) to see a talk I gave about thermohaline mixing in MHD to the Transport in Stars 2021 KITP conference.
+[Click here](https://www.youtube.com/watch?v=v25gAz-nUDc) for a talk I gave as part of the Fluids and MHD seminar series at Leeds on fingering convection/thermohaline mixing in MHD, or [click here](https://online.kitp.ucsb.edu/online/transtar-c21/fraser/) to see a similar talk I gave to the Transport in Stars 2021 KITP conference.
 [Click here](https://online.kitp.ucsb.edu/online/staircase21/mechanisms3/) to see a talk I gave about my PhD research to the [Staircases 2021 KITP meeting](https://online.kitp.ucsb.edu/online/staircase21/) (I'm the third speaker in the recording; note this was aimed at a high-level audience, so I skipped a lot of introductory material that I usually cover in talks).
 [Click here](https://www.youtube.com/watch?v=bbHKFgBnQKg) for an asynchronous talk I recorded to introduce participants of [KSPA 2020/2021](https://kspa.soe.ucsc.edu/2020) to myself and some of my recent work at UCSC (note this was intended to be very short and informal to serve as a baseline for subsequent discussions, not a formal talk).

 [Click here](https://github.com/afraser3/nonmodal-MHD-KH/blob/main/tex/DPP_2021/00022_AdrianFraser_Handout.pdf) to see my APS-DPP 2021 poster on nonmodal growth in MHD KH.

-I'm a postdoc at the University of California, Santa Cruz (UCSC).
-I work with Prof. Pascale Garaud in the Applied Math department.
+I'm a Hale Postdoctoral Fellow at the University of Colorado, Boulder.
+Before this, I was a postdoc at the University of California, Santa Cruz (UCSC), working with Prof. Pascale Garaud in the Applied Math department.
 Previously, I was a PhD student in the Physics department at the University of Wisconsin-Madison working with Profs.
 Paul Terry and Ellen Zweibel, and as an undergraduate I studied physics and math at the University of Oregon.

 My research interests include astrophysical/geophysical fluid dynamics and plasma physics, particularly turbulence driven by fluid and plasma instabilities.
 Turbulence is found in a wide range of systems, including stellar interiors, galactic outflows, protoplanetary disks, planetary atmospheres, Earth's oceans, and nuclear fusion devices.
 In each of these systems, turbulence can significantly enhance the mixing of heat, chemicals, and momentum, which can lead to a variety of important effects, like influencing the lifetime of a star, or reducing the efficiency of a fusion device.
 Despite the importance of turbulence in these systems, quantitative, predictive models (like a formula for exactly how much turbulent mixing you get in some region of a star depending on things like temperature and density) remain elusive, and are in high demand -- engineers would love to be able to accurately predict turbulent losses before they build the next fusion device.